cxzczxzc/cloud-competition-repo/Terraform/ForJudges/README.md

 ### Pre-requisites

-- Valid credential for AWS account (not AWS academy account) You can use the command below to allow terraform access to Amazon APIs
+- Valid credential for any AWS account (not AWS academy account) You can use the command below to allow terraform access to Amazon APIs If you use any AWS credentials profile name apart from "skillsont" configured in the provider.tf, make sure to update the [provider.tf](https://github.com/cxzczxzc/cloud-competition-repo/blob/bfbed815a10d035c23563d6b1a74fdc430c1576f/Terraform/ForJudges/provider.tf#L12) accordingly.
+There is no need to specify profile in provider.tf if you are using the default profile.

+### Prerequisites

+## AWS Credentials configuration

 ```
 aws configure